 We hope you have enjoyed reading this article and have found it useful.

 Within our shop, we are working the hardest to head our store to support products that are environmentally sustainable.
 We do source many of our wooden toys from a sustainable source already.
-Our products include both FSC certified and those who were made from reclaimed wood and rubberwood.
+Our products include both certified sustainably sourced and those who were made from reclaimed wood and rubberwood.
 You can certainly shop with confidence.

 Not only are they kind to the environment, but they are also really well made.
 Our customers certainly can prove that to you.
 We aim to source from smaller toy suppliers as opposed to big toy players to support smaller businesses and particularly, UK businesses whenever possible.

 Please find our full collection of wooden toys available here.